Snitzle/My-Home-Hub/README.md

 - Refactor Inputs to use built in Breeze components ( Is this actually better? )
 - Hash everything so I can't see private details in the database
 - Add Logic to process prices.
 Decide on a definite set of rules for input
+- Make it so that you can see all previous Mortgages applies to a house.
+Refactor the model.
+Add active to the migration
+- Add a Mortgage Seeder

 ### To Create